IRCAD/trusted_code_nsd/README.md

 ### 11. 3D UNet or VNet models training
    - config file: configs/ctsegconfig.yml
    - config variables to set:
-      - data_location, the path to the folder "TRUSTED_submission"
+      - data_location, the path to the folder "TRUSTED_dataset_for_submission"
       - img_location, the path to the folder containing the original CT images
       - output_location, the main folder where you want to save your different training outputs (models weight, training graphs, ...), depending on the modality, the models, ... etc
    - Note: the learning rate, weight_decay, number of epochs are fixed in the file "src/trusted_datapaer_ds/segmentation/U_or_V_Net_training.py" (line 82-84)